 I spent my Saturday morning gargoyle hunting, and I found these charming little grotesques on a small house on the grounds of a church I sometimes attend.
 (To be more accurate, I already knew of their existence.
 I didn't find them as much as I sought them out to take their picture.)
 Interestingly, I didn't spot a single gargoyle… Continue reading Think gargoyle-ly, act locally

-Welcome to the fifth and final installment of A Beginner's Field Guide to Gargoyles!
+Welcome to the fifth and final installment of the Field Guide to Gargoyles!
 By the end of this post, you'll be well prepared to study any gargoyle you encounter in the wild!
 What is their significance?
 No one is really sure why gargoyles exist or look the way they do.
-That mystery is… Continue reading Field Guide to Gargoyles, Part Five: What Is Their Significance?
+That mystery is a big… Continue reading Field Guide to Gargoyles, Part Five: What Is Their Significance?

-Welcome back to A Beginner's Field Guide to Gargoyles.
+Welcome back to the Field Guide to Gargoyles.
 Here, you'll find everything you've ever wanted to know about gargoyles and grotesques.
-To recap, part one defined gargoyles and grotesques, part two talked about where gargoyles originated, and part three explained where to look for them.
-To be a successful gargoyle hunter, however, you need one… Continue reading Field Guide to Gargoyles, Part Four: What Do They Look Like?
+To recap, so far we have defined gargoyles and grotesques, learned where they originated, and found out where to look for them.
+To be a successful gargoyle hunter, however, you need one more piece of information - what they… Continue reading Field Guide to Gargoyles, Part Four: What Do They Look Like?